Janis-kreu/academic-kickstart/content/authors/janis-kreuder/_index.md

 user_groups:
   - EARN Researchers
 ---
-Janis Kreuder is a Graduate Research Assistant at EARN.
-His research focusses on how public policy can contribute to refugees becoming an asset instead of a burden to host societes.
+Janis Kreuder was a Graduate Research Assistant at EARN, working together with Mette Foged, Giovanni Peri and Linea Hasanger on multiple projects.
+He now works as a migration consultant for the World Bank in the Social Protection and Labor depertment.